Pranjal-SB/OutN/README.md

 - requires [python](https://www.python.org/) to be installed

+download the latest release by going to [releases](https://github.com/Pranjal-SB/OutN/releases/latest) and downloading the source code

+extract the folder and open a command prompt window in it

-install dependencies using
+install dependencies using:
 ```
 python3 -m pip install -r requirements.txt
 ```
-then run the program using
+then run the program using:
 ```
 python3 main.py
 ```